Frequently Asked Questions

 How is the RRC funded?

-The RRC is funded by a surcharge paid by Railbelt load serving entities (LSEs), which include CEA, GVEA, HEA, MEA, and SES; per the RRC’s Equitable Allocation of Costs Rule, LSEs are allocated surcharge costs based on net energy for load.
+The RRC is funded by a surcharge paid by Railbelt LSEs, which include CEA, GVEA, HEA, MEA, and SES; per the ER13 Equitable Allocation of Costs Rule, LSEs are allocated surcharge costs based on net energy for load.
 The RRC’s surcharge is subject to approval by the Regulatory Commission of Alaska.
-2024 Surcharge calculations and amounts can be found on page 46 and 47 of this link.
+Surcharge amounts can be found on Tariff Sheet 26 of the RRC's Tariff.

 What is the budget for the RRC?